Balan Wonderworld: Design

-Scenario and art design
+Story and art design

 Naka had never considered narrative important, but story held an important place in Square Enix's brand identity.
-To help create the scenario, he read up on the hero's journey and created a narrative told without dialogue.
+To help create the story, he read up on the hero's journey and created a narrative told without dialogue.
 The script was written by Soushi Kawasaki, a novelist known in Japan for his work on the Long Arm detective series.
-Brought in by Ohshima, he was asked to create between thirty and forty different scenarios, from which Ohshima picked twelve, commenting that many of the rejected ones had darker tones.
-Once the twelve were decided, Kawasaki elaborated on each scenario, then Ohshima worked to portray them visually through the game's environmental design and cutscenes.
-While considering the setting and scenario, Naka decided on a similar design approach to Nights into Dreams, though otherwise Balan Wonderworld was an original work.
-The world of Balan Wonderworld used a constructed language based on English; dialogue and song lyrics were first written in English, then the sounds and syllables were changed and pronunciation adjusted to make it sound odd.
+Brought in by Ohshima, he was asked to create between thirty and forty different stories, from which Ohshima picked twelve, commenting that many of the rejected ones had darker tones.
+Once the twelve were decided, Kawasaki elaborated on each story, then Ohshima worked to portray them visually through the environmental design and cutscenes.
+While considering the setting and story, Naka decided on a similar design approach to Nights into Dreams, though otherwise Balan Wonderworld was an original work.
+The world of Balan Wonderworld used a fictional language based on English; dialogue and song lyrics were first written in English, then the sounds and syllables were changed and pronunciation adjusted to make it sound odd.
 The voice cast was Japanese; Balan was voiced by Kenichi Suzumura, Leo by Shimba Tsuchiya, Emma by Lynn, and Lance by Takahiro Sakurai.

 The world design was themed after musical theatre.
-This theme was chosen to better fit the game within Square Enix's catalogue.
+This theme was chosen to better fit within Square Enix's catalogue.
 The style drew heavy inspiration from the Cirque du Soleil.
 For Balan's design, Ohshima began with the concepts of theatrical troupe leader and a grin showing under a large hat, emphasising his theatrical and mysterious elements.
-The use of a theater as the main location followed the game's musical theater theme.
+The use of a theater as the main location followed the musical theater theme.
 A recurring visual and narrative element was the balance between positive and negative emotions in the mind.
 The costumes were created by Ohshima and other artists at Arzest.
 One of those artists was Yono Endo, who created stylized poster artwork used for promotion.
 Under Ohshima's oversight, Endo created the designs for Leo, Emma, most of the Tims, and Lance.
-Ohshima wanted Endo on board as she would give an additional Japanese aesthetic to the game, as his own art had received feedback for lacking a distinct regional style.
+Ohshima wanted Endo to add an additional Japanese aesthetic, as his own art had received feedback for lacking a distinct regional style.
 The art director was Masamichi Harada.
 When creating his designs, Ohshima decided to deliberately evoke his earlier work with Naka, with their design intended to look pleasing both on the cast and when worn by the protagonists.
 Each chapter's main character and story were designed first, followed by the character's cast, which represents their positive emotions.